HABITAT LEARNING LAB:

 Pollination Process

-Pollination is the process of moving pollen from the male part of a plant’s flower to the female part of a plant’s flower so that it can create “baby plants” called seedlings.
+Pollination is the act of transferring pollen grains from the male anther part of a plant’s flower to the female stigma part of the plant’s flower so that the flower can become a seed and the plant can create offspring for the next generation.

 Parts of a Flower